-Seabird Ecology and Conservation
+MARS 6040 (3)Seabird Ecology and Conservation

 Survey of the ecology of seabirds and their role in marine ecosystems, with an emphasis on North Pacific species.
 Hands-on activities in the laboratory, field work, and guest lectures by resources managers will augment the course material.
 Students will complete any independent project using observations collected during the course activities.
+Prerequisite: Graduate standing.